 President and Chief Executive Officer

 Mr. Enyedy joined ImmunoGen as President and Chief Executive Officer in 2016, bringing over twenty-five years of combined general management, business development, and legal experience in the biotechnology industry.
 Prior to ImmunoGen, he served as Executive Vice President and Head of Corporate Development for Shire plc leading the company’s Strategy, M&A, and Corporate Planning functions and providing commercial oversight for the company’s pre-Phase 3 portfolio.
 Previously, Mr. Enyedy served as CEO of Proteostasis Therapeutics, Inc., following 15 years at Genzyme Corporation in diverse roles, most recently as President of the Transplant, Oncology, and Multiple Sclerosis divisions.
 Before joining Genzyme, Mr. Enyedy was an associate with the law firm Palmer & Dodge.
 He holds a J.D. from Harvard Law School and a B.S. from Northeastern University.
-Mr. Enyedy also serves on the Board of Directors of Fate Therapeutics and Keryx Biopharmaceuticals.
+Mr. Enyedy also serves on the Board of Directors of Keryx Biopharmaceuticals and The American Cancer Society of Eastern New England.

 Executive Vice President, General Counsel and Secretary